asatzger/lido-api-accuracy/README.md

 3. The script tracks the lowest non-finalized withdrawal ID to use as the starting point for the next run
 4. Data is stored in AWS DynamoDB for persistence

+### Important Note About Request IDs

+Currently, the API does not provide a way to identify non-existent withdrawal request IDs (see [issue #269](https://github.com/lidofinance/withdrawals-api/issues/269)).
+As a workaround, you need to manually set an upper bound for request IDs in the code.
+This can be done by:

+1. Checking the latest withdrawal request ID (e.g., using [this Dune query](https://dune.com/queries/4832920))
+2. Setting `MAX_REQUEST_ID` in `lido_withdrawal_tracker.py` to a value slightly above the latest known ID

 ## Setup Instructions

 ### AWS Setup